Last Updated on: 12th July 2025, 06:03 pm

 Hiking Trails

-Lace up your boots and explore Santorini’s scenic footpaths and hiking trails.
+If you enjoy spending time outdoors, lace up your boots and explore Santorini’s scenic footpaths and hiking trails.
 Walk between villages, trek along the caldera, or climb to the summit of the Profitis Ilias mountain.

 You can hike without any guide or get an organized activity like this private Santorini panorama tour.